 BEETHOVEN String Quartet No. 10 in E-flat major, Op.
 74 "Harp"

-SCHUBERT String Quartet No. 12 in C minor, D. 703, "Quartettsatz"
+SCHUBERT String Quintet in C major, D. 956

-KORNGOLD String Quartet No. 3 in D Major, Op.
+KORNGOLD String Quartet No. 3 in D major, Op.
 34

 The third and final installment in their award-winning series, the Calidore Quartet return with a three-disc release of Beethoven Early Quartets.
 Their previous Beethoven recordings have been described as ‘highly collectible’ by BBC Music Magazine.
 The first album of Late Quartets won the Chamber Music Award at the BBC Music Magazine Awards 2024, and the second awarded Recording of the Month by Gramophone Magazine.
 “Our interpretation speaks to the influences of our teachers and the great traditions associated with this repertoire, but also to that of our own generation, contemporary research, style and experience.
 Though this music speaks in a language that is hundreds of years old, its message remains immediate, relevant and comforting to listeners of today and of generations to come even, and especially, in the most challenging of times”.